SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Overview/Permissions.md

+---
+title: Permissions
+sidebar_position: 5
+---

 This is a full list of all Permission nodes added by Slimefun.
-Most of them are used for commands, so make sure to also see the wiki page about [Commands](https://github.com/Slimefun/Slimefun4/wiki/Commands).
+Most of them are used for commands, so make sure to also see the wiki page about [Commands](Commands).

 ## Permissions for commands